mpyw/co/README.md

 ### How can I yield/return without resolving?

-Currently there are no options for supressing resolving.
+Currently there are no options for suppressing resolution.
 In order to achieve it, you can simply wrap raw values in objects.

 ```php